Follow TV Tropes

 • Complete Monster:

-• The Albino, Cumberland's predecessor, is a licentious sadist who doesn't even bother with piety to mask his atrocities, using his position to have countless tortured and murdered with no attention to even due process.
-He uses his position as witch hunter to coerce women to his bed or burn, attempting to have his way with the maid Vanessa and vowing to find any way to see her burn when she rejects him.
-Albino is finally brought to Cumberland after attempting to rape a woman in her own home and having her husband murdered, sneering that he'll see Cumberland's reputation destroyed before he's ever replaced as witch-finder.
+• Albino, Cumberland’s predecessor as the local witchfinder, is a licentious sadist who doesn't even care about due process before sentencing his victims to death.
+Albino uses his position as witch hunter to coerce women to his bed or burn, attempting to have his way with the maid Vanessa and vowing to see her burn when she rejects him.
+Albino tries to rape a woman in her own house—having killed her husband shortly before this—and is only stopped by Cumberland, whom Albino sees as a rival to his evil.

 • Nightmare Fuel: The torture scenes.
 All of them.
 Let's just say that floggings and the rack aren't the worst things these poor people have to endure.